ai-doge/PublicWiki/ai-doge-blog/content/projects/portfolio-project-1/index.md

 ---
-title: Portfolio Project 1
+title: Segment Anything
-seo_title: Portfolio Project 1
+seo_title: On-device Image Foundation Model
-summary: Portfolio Project 1 is my first portfolio project.
+summary: Enjoy state-of-the-art image segmentation on your iPhone or iPad.
-description: Portfolio Project 1 is my first portfolio project.
+description: All processing is done locally on your iphone or ipad, everything works without network.
+We've optimized it for smooth, reliable performance on your device.
+The implementation of Segment Anything is based on the open source SAM(Segment Anything Model).
-slug: portfolio-project-1
+slug: sam
-author: John Doe
+author: ai-doge

 draft: false
 date: 2019-02-20T03:52:30-05:00